Porsche's Holy Grail, the 1939 Type 64, heads to auction

 1939 Porsche Type 64 - Image via RM Sotheby's

 Known officially as the Type 64 60K10, the cars were endurance racers originally designed to compete in the 1939 Berlin-Rome race, which was canceled due to the onset of World War II.
-This particular Type 64 was quite successfully raced after the war, though, with Austrian Otto Mathé typically behind the wheel.
+This particular Type 64 was raced quite successfully after the war, though, with Austrian Otto Mathé typically behind the wheel.

 The Type 64 was derived from the KdF-Wagen, the precursor to the Volkswagen Beetle, and it was designed by the same people who would later design the Porsche 356, including Ferry Porsche.
-They used aluminum and aircraft construction techniques for the body to keep weight down, and they also looked to aviation for the aerodynamics, resulting in the streamlined shape of the Type 64.
+They used aluminum and aircraft construction techniques for the body to keep weight down, and they also looked to aviation for the aerodynamics, resulting in the streamlined shape.
 Even the wheels came with removable alloy panels.

 The first Type 64, chassis number 38/41, was built in 1939 before the war but damaged in an accident while being driven by Bodo Lafferentz, Volkswagen's boss at the time.
 A second Type 64, chassis no. 38/42, was competed in late 1939, and then the chassis of the first Type 64 that crashed was rebuilt into the car you see here.
 That was in 1940.
 Both Type 64s were retained by the Porsche family during the war, though the second Type 64 was kept in storage most of the time while the third car was extensively used by Ferry Porsche and his father.